 If you're not using SSH keys, enter your password when prompted.

 Windows users can alternatively connect with PuTTY.

-When you’ve logged in, your command prompt will change and you’ll see a welcome screen.
+When you've logged in, your command prompt changes and you'll see a welcome screen.

 Destroying a Droplet permanently and irreversibly destroys the Droplet, its contents, and its automated backups.

 To save one or more of the Droplet's backup images, convert those backups into snapshots before destroying the Droplet.